thinkshout/thinkshout/_case_studies/hsus_changeforanimals.md

   - section-title: "Discovery"
     section-description: |
       The Humane Society needed a site that would support a major donor fundraising campaign around their 60th anniversary.
-They were in the process of creating a print brochure, setting up events all across the country, and Humane Society’s executive director, Wayne Purcelle, was about to publish a new book, which they hoped to promote in this online brochure.
+They were in the process of creating a print brochure, setting up events all across the country, and Humane Society’s executive director, Wayne Pacelle, was about to publish a new book, which they hoped to promote in this online brochure.

       This site had to match their branding while being gorgeous enough to appeal to major donors.
 The Humane Society also wanted a quick turnaround: two months from start to finish.Finally, the site also had to be something their in-house technical staff could update themselves going forward.